Louise Mensch: Journalism and internet ventures

-In June 2012, Mensch joined forces with former Labour digital adviser Luke Bozier to set up a social networking website – a politics-based rival to Twitter.
-The site, named Menshn – pronounced "mention" – allowed users to select their topic of interest.
+In June 2012, Mensch joined forces with former Labour digital adviser Luke Bozier to set up a social networking website, a politics-based rival to Twitter.
+The site, named Menshn, pronounced "mention", allowed users to select their topic of interest.
 Mensch hoped to raise venture capital finance.
 The site was initially criticised by IT industry experts for using http instead of secure https to communicate passwords.
 Bozier disputed this claim, but the site switched to the secure protocol.
 Menshn closed in February 2013.

 After leaving Parliament and moving to the US in 2012, Mensch began working as an independent journalist and also wrote articles for several newspapers, including The Times, and The Guardian.
 In The Guardian she wrote two articles advocating "reality-based feminism", in particular "Conservative feminism" or "Tory feminism", and critical of Britain's "modern feminist movement" (including equality impact assessment), which she called "ultra-feminism" and contrasted unfavourably with "American feminism".

-In May 2014, she started developing new digital projects for News Corporation.
+In May 2014, Mensch started developing new digital projects for News Corporation.
 In February 2016 she co-launched Heat Street, a libertarian news, opinion and commentary website, with television executive Noah Kotch.
 On Heat Street, Mensch interviewed Adam Baldwin regarding the movement involved in the Gamergate controversy, claiming that it was Baldwin who created the Gamergate hashtag to "describe the scandal of falsely accused young men", and suggesting it is a hashtag that "divided the feminists – like me – and the fauxminists".

 Mensch left Heat Street in mid-December 2016, and launched her own political blog, Patribotics, in January 2017.
 The blog is controversial, and cites unnamed sources in the intelligence community, publishing numerous conspiracy theories that have either remained unverified or debunked altogether.
 Mensch has stated that she prefers the freedom of self-publishing, which having her own blog affords; she told The Guardian, "I didn't want to be subject to an editing process.
 Editors would ask: who are your sources?
 And I can't tell them."

 Mensch left News Corp entirely in March 2017.